lsim2/where2eat/README.md

 **Project Idea(s):**
 A chatbot that helps you choose where to eat when going out with friends/family!
 Based on a group of users' conversation with the chatbot, they would give you suggestions on where to eat.
 This could be integrated with a Facebook API or other social networks.
+**Problem: **
+This app will help people explore different cuisines and places to eat.
+It will save time while deciding where to have their meals because it will do the deciding for them.
+This will be especially helpful when multiple people want to share a meal because it will align their interests.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_